 It contains a fantastic array of minerals, as well: calcium, zinc, chromium, selenium, iron, copper, magnesium…

-All of these nutrients will help you fight illnesses naturally, without having to take vitamin supplements.
+All of these nutrients will help prevent bacterial infections naturally, without having to take vitamin supplements.

-This extraordinary spice responsible for giving curry its bright yellow color has incredible healing powers.
+This extraordinary spice that’s responsible for giving curry its bright yellow color has incredible healing powers.

 Turmeric acts as a powerful antibacterial agent.
-To get the most out of it, all you have to do is mix a bit of turmeric with a bit of honey.
+To get the most out of it, all you have to do is mix some turmeric with a bit of honey.